Minnesota Counseling License Requirements

 The first step towards a career in counseling is to decide which area of counseling you’d like to pursue.
 The pathways to Minnesota counseling licensure vary and knowing which type of counseling interests you is important because it will help you focus on the correct degree program required for licensure.

 2. Earn the degree(s) required for your counseling practice area.

 In Minnesota, you will need at least some post-secondary education to begin your career as a counselor.
 Some types of licensure also require graduate-level education in a related field.
-For example, mental health counselors must have a master’s degree with an internship component and specific clinical coursework and marriage and family therapists must have a master’s degree in marriage and family therapy or a closely related field.
+For example, mental health counselors must have a master’s degree with an internship component and specific clinical coursework, and marriage and family therapists must have a master’s degree in marriage and family therapy or a closely related field.
 School counselors can begin the licensure process with a bachelor’s degree and 24 credits of related graduate study, but a graduate degree is required for full licensure.
-Substance abuse counselors are not required to have a graduate degree, but a bachelor’s degree with a supervised practicum is required.
+Substance abuse counselors are not required to have a graduate degree to practice, but a bachelor’s degree with a supervised practicum is required.

 3. Get licensed to practice counseling in Minnesota.

 The final step is to become licensed in Minnesota.
 In Minnesota, licenses for clinical mental health counselors and substance abuse counselors are issued by the Minnesota Board of Behavioral Health and Therapy (BBHT or the Board) and licenses for marriage and family therapists are issued by the Minnesota Board of Marriage and Family Therapy (the Board).
 School counselors are licensed by the Minnesota Professional Educator Licensing and Standards Board (PELSB).
 Continue reading to learn more about these licensure processes.